Stuart Forster looks at the long history of the Scottish capital’s fortress and reasons to visit Edinburgh Castle.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

-A version of this article was originally published on Go Eat Do on 4 March 2018.
+A version of this post was initially published on Go Eat Do on 4 March 2018.